ai-forever/fusion_brain_aij2021/readme_en.md

 Participants should create an archive with a trained model and a set of scripts for model prediction.
 The participant shall upload this archive to the competition platform.
 Then, the archive shall be unzipped to a docker container, while the system shall add the data for prediction to the container space.
 Such data shall include:

 * The ```images``` folder.
 It is a set of images, to which the answers refer.
 It contains files in the following format: ```0.jpg, 1.jpg ...```.
 * The ```questions.json``` file.
 It is a dictionary in the following format: ```{ "0": {"image_id": "1.jpg", "question": "Where is he looking?"} , ... }```.
-Keys shall be represented by example indices, while values shall be represented by a dictionary with "image_id" (value: name of a file from the images folder) and "question" (value: text of a question for the respective image) fields.
+Keys shall be represented by sample indices, while values shall be represented by a dictionary with "image_id" (value: name of a file from the images folder) and "question" (value: text of a question for the respective image) fields.
 Questions may be asked in English or in Russian.

 The participant’s model should make predictions for all questions and generate the ```prediction_VQA.json``` file.
 It is a dictionary in the following format: ```{ "0": "down" , ... }```.
-Keys shall be represented by example indices, while values shall be represented by answers to the respective questions predicted by the model.
+Keys shall be represented by sample indices, while values shall be represented by answers to the respective questions predicted by the model.

 After inference, the metric calculation script shall compare the ```prediction_VQA.json``` and ```true_VQA.json``` files, and then display the final value of the accuracy metric.